twr14152/Go_Network_Scripts/README.md

 - httpPost_v2_output.txt - displays how to run the script and the output.
 ```
 # Misc Folder
-Simply a folder to test Go concepts and features out as it could relate to networking.
-More about testing the Go feature than it is proving a network concept.
+Simply a folder to test Go concepts and features as it could pertain to networking.
+More about testing features in Go than it is about testing a network concept.
 ```
 - methodsTest.go - create a struct and method to print switch config details to screen